shaoshao020314/xiaoshao.github.io/about.md

 permalink: /about/
 ---

+I like writing about stuff I like.
-There's an endless ocean of children's cartoons just waiting to be discovered, and I hope my thoughts help you navigate the high seas.
+There's an endless ocean of children's cartoons out there for you to discover, and I hope my thoughts help you navigate the high seas.

 #### Other Neat People